dustinpfister/blog_posts/_posts/threejs-examples-lines-sphere-circles.md

 }());
 ```

-### 2.2 - Main javascript file demo
+### 2.2 - Main JavaScript file demo

-When it comes to my main javaScript file now I can now just call a few lines of code to create a group of lines.
+When it comes to my main javaScript file now I can now just call a few lines of code to create a group of lines using the module rather than having it all in one file.
+So then after setting up the usual scene object and various other usual suspects I can then just call the create method of my Line Sphere Circles module.

 ```js
 //******** **********